DiligentGraphics/DiligentSamples/Tutorials/Tutorial14_ComputeShader/readme.md

 ```

 Notice the two padding floats that are required to make the struct float4-aligned.
 The buffer initialization
-is pretty standard: except for the fact that we use `BIND_UNORDERED_ACCESS` bind flag to make the buffer
+is pretty standard except for the fact that we use `BIND_UNORDERED_ACCESS` bind flag to make the buffer
 available for unordered access operations in the shader.
-Another important thing is that we use `BUFFER_MODE_STRUCTURED` to allow the buffer accessed as a structured
+Another important thing is that we use `BUFFER_MODE_STRUCTURED` to allow the buffer be accessed as a structured
 buffer in the shader.
 When `BUFFER_MODE_STRUCTURED` mode is used, `ElementByteStride` must define the element
 stride, in bytes.